NamrataRev/AI_academy/Week7/tesmp_how_llm.md

 ```

 Explaining every part:
-- `logit_i` — the raw score for one specific candidate token
+- logit_i — the raw score for the word you are calculating the probability for.
+Think of it as that word's points before grading.
-- `T` — the temperature value you choose.
-T = 1 is neutral (no reshaping).
-T < 1 sharpens the distribution.
-T > 1 flattens it
+- T — the temperature you set.
+T = 1 means no change.
+Below 1 makes the winner pull further ahead.
+Above 1 brings everyone closer together.
-- `exp(x)` — means "e raised to the power of x," where **e ≈ 2.71828** — a fixed mathematical constant, similar in spirit to π.
-Use the `eˣ` button on any scientific calculator
+- exp(x) — a standard maths operation available on any calculator using the eˣ button.
+You do not need to know why it works — just know it converts any score into a positive number, which is needed before we can turn scores into percentages.
-- The bottom part (the sum) ensures all final probabilities add up to exactly 1 — this step is called **normalising**
+- The division at the bottom — makes sure all the final percentages add up to exactly 100%.
+Think of it like converting raw exam marks into a percentage — you divide each student's marks by the total marks available so everything sits on the same scale.

 ### Worked Calculation — Three Candidate Tokens